codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 standard, without duplicating code.
 The Model class provides a way to automatically have all data validated prior to saving to the database with the ``insert()``, ``update()``, or ``save()`` methods.

-.. important:: The validation in the model class only validate provided fields.
+.. important:: When you update data, the validation in the model class only validate provided fields.
     So when you set the rule ``required``, if you don't pass the required field data, the validation won't fail.
 This is to avoid validation errors when updating only some fields.